Seattle's minimum wage ordinance: Second study

-The University of California, Berkeley, released another study on the 6th of September 2018 called "The New Wave of Local Minimum Wage Policies: Evidence from Six Cities".
+The University of California, Berkeley, released another study on September 6, 2018, called "The New Wave of Local Minimum Wage Policies: Evidence from Six Cities".
 This paper examines the impact of many new labour market policies that have been implemented across 6 large cities in US: Chicago, the District of Columbia, Oakland, San Francisco, San Jose and Seattle.
 All these policies are characterised by increasing the minimum wage to $12-$15 per hour.
 This study is similar to the one that preceded it, "Seattle's Minimum Wage Experience 2015-16", in that it focuses on the food services industry due to it being a large employer of low wage workers.
 The data used in this paper extended to late 2016 when Seattle's minimum wage had increased to $13 per hour.
 The control group used for comparison consisted of highly populated counties in metropolitan areas across the U.S.

-This paper used data from U.S Bureau of Labour Statistics' Quarterly Census of Employment and Wages (QCEW).
+This paper used data from U.S. Bureau of Labour Statistics' Quarterly Census of Employment and Wages (QCEW).
 The employers that report their data on employment and wages to the QCEW are a part of the Unemployment Insurance system which includes more than 95% of jobs in the US.
 The 6 major cities in the study experienced strong private sector growth and economic expansion in comparison with the rest of the US during the period the employment data was collected.
 To prevent this strong growth from hiding any negative impacts of the minimum wage increase, the study isolated the causal effects of the local minimum wage policies by using event study and synthetic control methods.

 The evidence found suggested that low wage workers across the US, including Seattle, benefited from policy decisions to increase the minimum wage to a rate of pay between $10-$13.
 Earnings in the food services industry were found to have increased between 1.3% and 2.5% across the 6 cities as a result of a 10% increase in the minimum wage.
 The paper also couldn't find any negative impacts on employment across the 6 cities that would have resulted from a higher minimum wage.
 This study is only limited to food services industry, other low wage industry could have experienced different impacts on employment.